 - Create brand continuity by easily mirroring your crowdfunding fundraising campaign’s look in your email messages.

 - Save time because of all of the above!

 - Find GivingTuesday’s great toolkit for thanking eveyone on November 30 here.

 Have a Successful #GivingTuesday!

-You’ve done as much as you can to prepare your GivingTuesday crowdfunding fundraiser (no small task!) while also running your nonprofit organization.
+You’ve done as much as you can to prepare your GivingTuesday nonprofit crowdfunding fundraising campaign (no small task!) while also running your nonprofit organization.
 For that alone, we salute you.
-Good luck, and keep our online platform (it’s free for fundraisers like you) in mind for your end-of-year fundraising campaign—we’d be honored to help!
+Good luck, and keep our crowdfunding platform (it’s free for fundraisers like you) in mind for your next fundraising campaign—we’d be honored to help!